maebug/Kolo/GenerateTrainingDataGuide.md

 The **Kolo** project uses the following scripts and configuration file to generate and process QA data:

-Copy over all your documents and files.

-1. Copies all files and subfolders in the specified directory into `/var/kolo_data/qa_generation_input`.
+1. Copy over all your subfolders, documents and files into the specified default directory `/var/kolo_data/qa_generation_input`.
    ```bash
    ./copy_qa_input_generation.ps1 {directory}
    ```